dusicastepic/ADMFourthHomework/README.md

 # Clustering
-## 1) Does basic house information reflect the house's description?

- You will implement two clustering and compare the results you get.
-You will need to create two datasets and each of them will be filled by data that you scraped.

  Steps of project work:

     1. The scrapping of the data from immobiliare.it
-    2. Clean the data
+    2. Cleaning of the data
-    3. Make description(tf_idf based on the announcement's descriptions) and information data set(prezzo, locali, bagno, superficie, piano)
+    3. Making description (tf_idf values based on the announcement's descriptions) and information data set ( values of: price(prezzo), locals(locali), number of bathrooms(bagno), surface(superficie), floor(piano) )
-    4. Using k-means++ and elbow method determine the optimal k(number of clusters) for each data set
+    4. Using k-means++ in elbow method to determine the optimal k (number of clusters) for each data set
-    5. Compare clusters and find 3 most similar ones using Jaccard similarity
+    5. Compare clusters and find the 3 most similar ones using Jaccard similarity
     6. Make word clouds for those 3 clusters

 <p align="center">